GISOGISO/GISO_Portfolio/README.md

 * Preprocessed and cleaned data for future analysis
 * Skills used in SQL: Data pre-processing, data cleaning, null values, Joins, duplications, etc

-#### Project highlights:
-1. Deal with null values
-2. Populate Addresses and breakdown the address into Address, City, State
-3. Clean the "Sold as Vacant" field by consolidating all values to Yes/No
-4. Remove duplicates and delete unneccesary columns